raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-reporting-system-architecture.md

 - Make QA structured, persisted, and visible.
 - Make publication transactional.
 - Record every run and node execution.
-- Represent executable DAGs with Celery `chain`, `group`, and `chord` primitives generated from code-owned pipeline definitions.
+- Represent executable DAGs with Celery `chain` and `chord` primitives declared by code-owned pipeline definitions.
 - Prefer code-owned pipeline definitions until there is a clear need for operator-authored DAGs.
 - Add program-family adapters only when a second implementation makes the seam real.
 - Keep the statistical weights MVP small enough to deliver quickly.